larsonjj/generator-yeogurt/README.md

 ### ESLint giving errors for third-party scripts
 ##### Typical error message:
-> Backbone is not defined
+> jQuery is not defined

 When adding third-party scripts, you should always link to them using `<script>` tags within your base template file (See [Adding third-party libraries](#adding-third-party-libraries)).
 However, doing so does not inform ESLint that your new library is defined globally.
 Thus, giving you errors.